wxMaxima-developers/wxmaxima/info/wxmaxima.md

 ### wxMaxima

 wxMaxima is a graphical user interface that provides the full functionality and flexibility of _Maxima_. wxMaxima offers users a graphical display and many features that make working with _Maxima_ easier.
 For example wxMaxima allows one to export any cell’s contents (or, if that is needed, any part of a formula, as well) as text, as LaTeX or as MathML specification at a simple right-click.
-Indeed, an entire workbook can be exported, either as an HTML file or as a LaTeX file.
+Indeed, an entire workbook can be exported, either as a HTML file or as a LaTeX file.
 Documentation for _wxMaxima_, including workbooks to illustrate aspects of its use, is online at the wxMaxima [help site](https://wxMaxima-developers.github.io/wxmaxima/help.html), as well as via the help menu.

 ![wxMaxima window](./wxMaximaWindow.png){ id=img_wxMaximaWindow }